The Thick of It: Plot

 The action centres on the fictional Department of Social Affairs and Citizenship ("DoSAC"—previously the Department of Social Affairs, or "DSA", prior to the reshuffle of episode five), which supposedly came out of the prime minister's passing enthusiasm for "joined-up government".
 Thus it acts as a "super department" overseeing many others, with some similarities to the Cabinet Office.
 This concept enables different political themes to be dealt with in the programme, similar to the Department of Administrative Affairs in Yes Minister.

-Hugh Abbot, played by Chris Langham, is a blundering minister heading the department, who is continually trying to do his job under the watchful eye of Malcolm Tucker (Peter Capaldi), Number 10's highly aggressive and domineering "enforcer".
+Hugh Abbot, played by Chris Langham, is a blundering minister heading the department, whose every move is tracked with mounting ire by Malcolm Tucker (Peter Capaldi), Number 10's highly aggressive and domineering "enforcer".
 The programme also features James Smith as senior special adviser Glenn Cullen, Chris Addison as junior policy adviser Ollie Reeder, and Joanna Scanlan as civil service press secretary Terri Coverley.

 The beginning of the third series saw Hugh Abbot replaced as head of DoSAC by Nicola Murray (Rebecca Front), who arrives without her own staff, so Ollie and Glenn find themselves keeping their jobs.

 From series 4, after a general election which results in a coalition government, Peter Mannion MP (Roger Allam) is the new Secretary of State for DoSAC, supported by his team of special advisers, commanded by Number 10's director of communications Stewart Pearson (Vincent Franklin) and thwarted by his new coalition partner, DoSAC's junior minister Fergus Williams MP (Geoffrey Streatfeild).
 Nicola Murray MP is now leader of the opposition, and opposition spin doctor Malcolm Tucker is desperate for a return to power.